 - I have experience in power & utilities, consulting, and project finance.

 - I’m looking to transition into investment management, and have taught myself financial modeling and valuation.
 I have also prepared several long/short stock pitches.

 - I’m looking for a pre-MBA internship, but I’m also willing to work part-time during the first year of my MBA program.

-I usually contacted Analysts first, but occasionally I would reach out to the Portfolio Manager (PM) directly, or someone else would refer me to the PM when I was in the midst of the “how to get a job at a hedge fund” process.
+I usually contacted Hedge Fund Analysts first, but occasionally I would reach out to the Portfolio Manager (PM) directly, or someone else would refer me to the PM when I was in the midst of the “how to get a job at a hedge fund” process.